Krasjet/mint/README.md

 mint
 ====

-This library contains a parser for converting a music interval in shorthand notations into semitones.
+mint is a C library to work music intervals.
+It contains a parser for shorthand notation of music intervals [1] and a utility function to convert interval into number of semitones.

-The BNF grammar for the notation is
+The BNF grammar for the shorthand notation is

     interval ::= quality number
     quality  ::= "P" | "M" | "m" | "A" | "AA" | "d" | "dd"